Media Relations and Data Protection FAQ's

 Meltwater is the controller of the journalist database it maintains and provides to its customers.

-Meltwater's process of updating and adding the journalist's details to the database are as follows:
+Meltwater's process of updating and adding journalist's details to the database are as follows, depending on whether the journalist is located in Germany or elsewhere.

-For private contacts, Meltwater is the data processor.
-Your business is the data controller and responsible for collecting consent/ensuring you have legal ground to use the contact’s information.
+For private journalists, Meltwater is the data processor.
+Your business is the data controller and responsible for collecting consent/ensuring you have legal ground to use the journalist’s information.
+If you import or otherwise personalize Meltwater journalist profiles with the private information of journalists, you are responsible – e.g. the data controller as it is defined in many data protection laws.

 How should I handle complaints from public journalists?

-You should inform the journalist that Meltwater is the data controller and that you used our database for the outreach.
-The contact email that you can share is journalists@meltwater.com
+You should inform the journalist that Meltwater is a data controller and that you used our database for the outreach.
+The contact email that you can share is journalists@meltwater.com.
+As a separate data controller, you should also take the required steps to address their request.

-Can I use public EU contacts after exporting?
+Can I use public European journalists after exporting?

-Meltwater’s legal grounds only apply to your business when using media lists within our platform.
-By exporting public contacts, you become the data controller of the personal data and are responsible for the legal grounds to use such data, as per applicable law
+Yes, you will continue to be the data controller of the personal data and are responsible for the legal grounds to use such data, as per applicable law.

 💡 Tip